 The coronavirus is a fluid situation.
 We are constantly reviewing our emergency plans and are prepared to initiate additional protocols as needed.
 Please continue to check our website and social media for updates.

-Due to the nationwide decrease in demand for air travel including at GSP, we are also making changes to our parking to serve you as efficiently as possible.
-Valet parking services and shuttle services are temporarily suspended.
+Due to the nationwide decrease in demand for air travel including at GSP, we are making changes to our parking to serve you as efficiently as possible.
+Valet parking services are temporarily suspended.

 Rental car services, accessible in Garage A, remain available.